 The 2019 season saw a major change as GRT Yamaha stepped up to contest the Superbike World Championship with reigning Supersport World Champion Sandro Cortese and veteran Marco Melandri, yielding two podium finishes for Melandri.
 With Yamaha Motor Europe retaining full responsibility for racing strategy and technical development for the collaboration, the GRT Yamaha WorldSBK Team brought in ex-125 and 250 Grand Prix World Championship rider Mirko Giansanti as its Sporting and Technical Director, with Filippo Conti alongside as Team Manager.

-For 2020 the team’s name has changed to GRT Yamaha WorldSBK Junior Team in line with their role, acting as a gateway for young Yamaha riders graduating through the bLU cRU program to make the step to WorldSBK.
-For the new season they will field returnee Supersport rider Federico Caricasulo, stepping up from the WorldSSP grid, alongside double MotoAmerica Supersport champion and Superbike rider Garrett Gerloff, making his debut on the world stage.
-With YZF-R1 the team are hopeful of a strong second WorldSBK season in what will surely be a hotly-contested championship.
+In 2020 the team’s name changed to GRT Yamaha WorldSBK Junior Team in line with their role, acting as a gateway for young Yamaha riders graduating through the bLU cRU program to make the step to WorldSBK.
+With new rider Gerloff, the team showed great promise and ended the season with three podiums.

 In 2021, Nozane joined Gerloff at the team, with the two helping GRT Yamaha claim the Best Independent Team title.
 The American also finished as the top Independent rider, taking two podiums, including a best result of second at Donington Park.
 2022 saw Gerloff add another podium to his tally in Barcelona, but he and the team narrowly missed out on retaining the Independent titles.